-The Society's LTB business encompasses regulated with-profits, non-profit and unit linked life and pensions business.
+The Society's Long Term Business (LTB) is made up of regulated with-profits, non-profit and unit linked life and pensions business.
 There is a very small amount of regulated non-life business (short term medical cover) written via the Guernsey and Jersey Branches.